History of the Dallas Mavericks: 2011–2018: Post-championship decline

-2018–present: The Luka Dončić era
+2018–2025: The Luka Dončić era

 2018–19 season: Arrival of Luka Dončić

 The Mavericks finished the 2017–18 season with a 24–58 record, their worst in 20 years.
 In the 2018 NBA draft, the Mavericks were awarded the fifth pick.
 With their eyes on Slovenian guard Luka Dončić, a projected top-three pick, the Mavericks worked out a deal with the Atlanta Hawks, who owned the third pick.
 The Hawks agreed to draft Dončić for Dallas, while the Mavericks drafted point guard Trae Young for Atlanta.
 The two teams traded the draft rights to their selections, with the Mavericks packaging in a top five protected 2019 first-round pick.

 Dirk Nowitzki's retirement

 On April 9, 2019, Dirk Nowitzki announced his retirement from the NBA.
 He spent a record-breaking 21 seasons with a single team, surpassing only Kobe Bryant, and the fifth player to spend 21 seasons in the NBA.